andrey-skl/kotlin-loader/README.md

 #### Please note that this loader is not production ready, it's still under development.

+It uses kotlinc-js compiler to convert Kotlin code to JavaScript.
+Note that Kotlin codebase is not file-based, but package-based.
+So it's impossible to compile file-to-file at the moment, so you should import your kotlin entry point once.

 See [build example](https://github.com/huston007/kotlin-loader/tree/master/examples/simple), [app example](https://github.com/huston007/kotlin-loader-example).

 Usage: